ParasolJS/parasol-es/README.md

 * **Josh Jacobson** - *University of Colorado Boulder*
 * **William Raseman** - *University of Colorado Boulder*

-Many thanks to **Xing Yun** for porting the [Parallel Coordinates](https://github.com/syntagmatic/parallel-coordinates) project to D3 V5.

-See also the list of [contributors](https://github.com/syntagmatic/parallel-coordinates/graphs/contributors) who created Parallel Coordinates.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-This project is based on and extends upon [parcoords-es](https://github.com/BigFatDog/parcoords-es).
+Many thanks to **Xing Yun** for porting the [Parallel Coordinates](https://github.com/syntagmatic/parallel-coordinates) project to D3 V5.

+See also the list of [contributors](https://github.com/syntagmatic/parallel-coordinates/graphs/contributors) who created Parallel Coordinates.